JSON Schema Draft 4 vs Draft 2019 in MongoDB: Operational Migration & Validation Tuning

 Core Architectural Divergences & Keyword Mapping

 Draft 4 relies on a flat, iterative keyword matcher.
 Arrays are validated using additionalItems to control elements beyond a positional items tuple.
 Cross-field constraints are expressed via dependencies.
 Schema identification uses a plain id field.
-Draft 2019-09, fully supported in MongoDB 5.0+, introduces a recursive descent parser that respects $defs for reusable subschemas and refined vocabulary keywords.
+Draft 2019-09 — supported by client-side validators but not by MongoDB’s server-side $jsonSchema, which rejects its keywords as unknown — introduces a recursive evaluation model that respects $defs for reusable subschemas and refined vocabulary keywords.
 Key structural replacements in Draft 2019-09 include:

 • additionalItemsunevaluatedItems (or drop in favor of items as a single schema applying to all elements)